 Underappreciated points encouraging the acquisition

 - For the types of products they focus on, the Osiris sales and marketing apparatus is among the best in the wound care and regenerative medicine industry.
 The ability to drive case-based (as opposed to tender-based) sales in both the surgical/acute and post-acute settings with complex, high-margin products, is not one to take for granted in this sector.
 With the proper integration, structuring, and execution, sales executives with those specialties could in theory accelerate sales of other advanced S&N products, including single-use NPWT (PICO) and some of the former Healthpoint portfolio as well.
 Much of S&N’s PICO commercial team in recent years has been made up of former Healthpoint executives.
 Side anecdote: perhaps the best wound care sales representative that called on me when I directed US-based wound care centers was a Healthpoint rep who joined Smith & Nephew as part of the 2012 acquisition.
-He stayed with Smith & Nephew for some time, and grew his territory’s business impressively.
-He eventually left S&N to go into IT business development due to not receiving promotions and growth opportunities in line with his potential, and has continued to perform like a rock star in his new role.
+He stayed with Smith & Nephew for some time, and grew his territory’s business significantly.
+He eventually left S&N due to a perceived lack of advancement opportunities in line with his performance.

 - S&N had among the most full-service and diverse advanced wound care portfolios pre-acquisition.
-Even compared to other “Top 7” wound care companies, they have been able to offer deep discounts in exchange for higher utilization of their portfolio.
+Even compared to some of the other “Top 6” wound care companies, they have been able to offer deeper discounts in exchange for higher utilization of their portfolio.
 In some cases, they have offered orthopedic and wound care products together “at risk,” guaranteeing replacement products for surgeries at no charge, should the wound fail to heal.
 In the mid to long term, today’s acquisition may be used to further strengthen that offering.

 - Despite being a multi-billion dollar segment and one of the fastest growing in healthcare, there are not many firms with significant revenues and commercial footprint, yet who are small enough for a major player to acquire.
 In other words, there are several large, and many, many small players, but not many mid-sized ones to feed an acquisition.
 Often, the ones who might be otherwise attractive targets find themselves caught up in legal, regulatory, reputational, or other crises.
 At the time of this announcement, Osiris does not seem to have any such issues.